SecSign/SecSign-ID-Wordpress-Plugin/README.md

 SecSign ID - The mobile way to log into web sites

+SecSign ID is a plugin for real two-factor authentication (2FA) for Wordpress sites.
+2FA adds another layer of security to your website by using a second token.
+In this case the physical token is your smartphone.
+If you seek for more information about about two-factor authentication have a look at <https://www.secsign.com/two-factor-authentication/>.

 * Integrate SecSign ID into your own Wordpress site in less than one minute.
 (There are also APIs for PHP and Java.)
 * You and your users can also use SecSign ID to visit securely other web sites (e.g. <https://portal.secsign.com> for true professional messaging and cloud sharing.)
 * This service is free for users and website owners and free of advertising - no matter how many users you have.